A. B. Krongard

 Alvin Bernard "Buzzy" Krongard (born October 25, 1936) was the executive director of the Central Intelligence Agency.
 He was appointed by George Tenet on March 16, 2001.

 The Executive Director is the third ranking position within the CIA and the incumbent functions essentially as the Chief Operating Officer of the Agency.
 For three years prior, Krongard had served as Counselor to the Director of Central Intelligence (DCI).

 A longtime consultant to DCIs, Krongard joined the Agency full-time in February 1998, following a 29-year business career.
-During his private sector career, he served as Chief Executive Officer and Chairman of the Board of Alex.
-Brown & Sons, the nation's oldest investment banking firm, and Vice Chairman of the Board of Bankers Trust.
+During his private sector career, he was Chief Executive Officer and Chairman of Alex.
+Brown & Sons, the nation's oldest investment banking firm, and Vice Chairman of Bankers Trust.

-Krongard graduated with honors from Princeton University with an A.B. in philosophy in 1958 after completing a senior thesis titled "The Nature and Meaning of Religious Propositions."
-He then received a Juris Doctor degree with honors from the University of Maryland School of Law.
+Krongard graduated from Princeton University with an A.B. in philosophy in 1958 after completing a senior thesis titled "The Nature and Meaning of Religious Propositions."
+He then received a Juris Doctor degree from the University of Maryland School of Law.
 While at Princeton, Krongard played lacrosse.
 In 1980, he was inducted as a member of the National Lacrosse Hall of Fame.
 Krongard played for the storied amateur Mount Washington Lacrosse Club.
 He served three years of active duty as an infantry officer in the United States Marine Corps.

 Krongard resigned from the CIA shortly after the arrival of DCI Porter Goss in September 2004.
 While at the CIA, he was the connection between Erik Prince of Blackwater Security Consulting and the CIA.
 Through his influence, Blackwater was able to receive its first black contract.

 On March 18, 2005, Krongard was appointed as an outside US director to the Global Board of Directors organized to oversee and coordinate the worldwide operations of DLA Piper, one of the world's largest law firms.

 Family

-Krongard is the brother of State Department Inspector General Howard Krongard.
+Krongard was raised in Baltimore, Maryland in a Jewish family, and resides in Baltimore, Maryland and McLean, Virginia.
+His brother was Howard "Cookie" Krongard (1940 – 2023) was Inspector General of the Department of State during the George W. Bush administration.

-Krongard is a native of Baltimore, Maryland, and resides in Baltimore, Maryland and McLean, Virginia.
 He was married to the late Patricia A. Lion and has three adult sons.
 He is Jewish.

 Patrica Lion's sister, Margo Lion, is a Broadway theatre producer.

 On 31 July 2004 Krongard married Cheryl Gordon (née Cheryl Gruetzmacher), at that time a senior executive for Apollo Management.
 She has since become a director of Legg Mason and US Airways.